When to Make a Lump Sum Mortgage Payment

-We've heard from a reader who'd like some investment advice — specifically, on whether he should use a recent inheritance of $30,000 to pay down his mortgage loan.
+We've heard from a reader who'd like some investment advice -- specifically, on whether he should use a recent inheritance of $30,000 to pay down his mortgage loan.

 If you also have a lump sum of cash to pay your mortgage, read on so you know what you should consider, before making the decision to liquidate your hard-earned money.

 Before you think about using a financial windfall of any kind for investments, it's a good time to take an inventory of your personal money situation and make sure you've already got all the financial essentials covered.